Practical algorithms for Hierarchical overlap graphs: Previous work

 \begin{enumerate} \item \textbf{Cazaux and Rivals~\cite{DBLP:journals/ipl/CazauxR20} requiring $O(n+k^2)$ time.} This algorithm computes a list $R_l(u)$ containing all leaves having ${u}$ as its suffix by traversing over all suffix paths.
 A bit vector maintains for each internal node $x$, the strings in $P$ having overlaps in the descendants of $x$.
 The bit vector can be updated in a bottom-up fashion, and compared with $R_l(u)$ to decide whether $u$ is added to $\cal H$.
 Along with suboptimal time, it also uses super linear space seemingly limiting its scalability.

 \item \textbf{Park et al.~\cite{DBLP:conf/spire/ParkCPR20} requiring $O(n\log k)$ time. } This algorithm sorts the strings in ${P}$ lexicographically, which makes a contiguous set of leaves the descendant of each internal node.
 This allows them to use the practical \textit{segment tree} data structure allowing update over an interval of in $O(\log k)$ time.
-For each node in the suffix path of $p_i\in P$, they simply count the number of descendant leaves (eligible prefixes) which are not covered by a larger prefix of $p_i$.
-This allows them to process each node of every suffix path (total $O(n)$) in a single segment tree query and update though requiring linear space.
+For each node in the suffix path of $p_i\in P$, they simply count the number of descendant leaves (eligible prefixes) that are not covered by a larger prefix of $p_i$.
+This allows them to process each node of every suffix path (total $O(n)$) in a single segment tree query and update requiring linear space.

-\item \textbf{Khan~\cite{DBLP:conf/cpm/000421} requiring $O(n)$ time.} This algorithm also computes $R_l(u)$ as in~\cite{DBLP:journals/ipl/CazauxR20} (referred as ${\cal{L}}_u$) and performs a traversal of $\cal{A}$ which maintains the lowest internal node having each $p\in P$ as a suffix.
-On reaching the leaves all such internal nodes are maximum overlaps for the string representing the leaves.
-They primarily use stacks and lists for their implementation.
+\item \textbf{Khan~\cite{DBLP:conf/cpm/000421} requiring $O(n)$ time.} This algorithm also computes $R_l(u)$ as in~\cite{DBLP:journals/ipl/CazauxR20} (referred to as ${\cal{L}}_u$) and performs a traversal of $\cal{A}$ which maintains the lowest internal node having each $p_i\in P$ as a suffix on top of a stack $S_i$.
+On reaching a leaf $p_j\in P$, each such internal node, say top of $S_i$, is the maximum overlap $ov(p_i,p_j)$.
+They only use stacks and lists for their implementation, giving a simple algorithm with a relatively complex proof.

-\item \textbf{Park et al.~\cite{DBLP:conf/cpm/ParkPCPR21} requiring $O(n)$ time.} The algorithm computes the overlaps by reducing the problem to that of computing borders~\cite{DBLP:journals/siamcomp/KnuthMP77}.
-Given that the subproblem itself is a well studied string problem having several practical approaches under different contexts, its complete evaluation is beyond the scope of this paper.
+\item \textbf{Park et al.~\cite{DBLP:conf/cpm/ParkPCPR21} requiring $O(n)$ time.} The algorithm computes the overlaps by reducing the problem to that of computing borders or failure links in the classical KMP algorithm~\cite{DBLP:journals/siamcomp/KnuthMP77}.
+This allows each internal node to uniquely identify the ancestors whose presence in $\cal H$ is affected by them (recall HOG property from \Cref{sec:prelim}) in linear time. \end{enumerate}